bananabrewery/TiltSense/docs/en/index.md

 configure firmware settings, enabled sensors, data publishing endpoints, and more — without needing to reflash or access the firmware directly.

-### 🔀 Sensor Fusion for Pressure Profiling
+### 🔀 Pressure Sensor Integration

-TiltSense supports advanced **sensor fusion**, combining gravity data from Tilt Hydrometers with optional pressure sensors.
+TiltSense supports **pressure sensor** readings, combining gravity data from Tilt Hydrometers with optional pressure sensors.
 This allows brewers to analyze fermentation dynamics such as pressure curves and pressure-compensated gravity estimates, providing deeper insight into closed or pressurized fermentations.